g-vega-cl/Pokemon-deck-generator/README.md

 2. go to Backend folder and run `go run main.go`
 	* If the server is not listening, try seeing if you have an instance running on port 8000.
 3. go to Frontend folder and run `npm start`

+Note: To make running this repo easier.
+A MySQL database was created in the cloud so the user does not have to worry about creating a local database

 ---